clemlak/solver/README.md

 - When the rules are updated (in the settings or in the `.solhint.json` file), the new configuration may not be used right away in the current file
 - Plugins are not supported yet
+- When an issue has been spotted, a solution could be proposed to fix it
 - This extension does not implement Solidity syntax highlighting